-If I heard it once back in the day, I heard it a hundred times- enjoy them, these are the best years of your life!
+If I heard it once back in the day, I heard it a hundred times.
+Enjoy high school, these are the best years of your life!

 High School was hard.
 Not the courses, but the awkward teenage years.
-Everything and everyone changes and you feel like you don’t fit in anywhere.
+Everything and everyone changes.
+You feel like you don’t fit in anywhere.
 Every little inadequacy feels as if it’s spotlighted into a massive flaw.

-At the time, I’d blamed much of my social ineptness on not being rich enough to afford the latest social fashions and losing my childhood friend because once you hit high school you couldn’t have a best friend who was a boy—unless you were a couple.
+At the time, I’d blamed much of my social ineptness on not being rich enough to afford the latest social fashions.
+Or losing my childhood friend.
+Because apparently once you hit high school you couldn’t have a best friend who was a boy—unless you were a couple.

 I was wrong.